RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 - Emulator filters and shaders should be disabled for screenshots.
 For example, Game Boy Color and Game Boy Advance should not use color correction, and Apple II should not use a scanline filter.
 - NES color palette can be whatever the default is in your emulator.
 - NES screenshots can be either 256x224 (default in FCEUmm core in RALibretro) or 256x240 (default in Mesen core).
 The latter may be preferred for some games if it shows more detail.
 FCEUmm can produce this size by changing its top and bottom overscan crop settings to 0.
+- Nintendo 64 and Saturn screenshots often have black borders.
+While not ideal, it's fine to submit these as they are rather than dealing with the various issues from cropping them.
 - DS screenshots should include both screens in vertical orientation, without a gap in-between, and with both screens being the same size.
 Book-style games can have horizontal orientation instead.
+- 3DS screenshots should also include both screens in vertical orientation, without a gap in-between.
+However, the bottom screen will be smaller than the top, and have black space at the sides.
 - Atari 2600 screenshots taken in a narrow resolution will automatically have their width doubled to the proper display when uploaded.
-- For Amstrad CPC in RALibretro, Caprice32's status bar should be disabled, and the crop borders setting should be enabled.
+- For Amstrad CPC in RALibretro, Caprice32's status bar should be disabled.
+The crop borders setting can be enabled for some games to remove the excessive border, but this removes part of the display for other games, so be careful with this setting.
 - As mentioned above, Amstrad CPC games may produce screenshots that look too wide using the Caprice32 core in RALibretro.
 It's recommended that you only deal with this system if you understand how the games should be displayed.
 Be sure to use Nearest Neighbor scaling if you have to resize the screenshots in an image editor.
 - Uzebox games may also produce produce screenshots in improper resolutions using the Uzem core in RALibretro.
 Be sure you know the proper resolution for the game (it can be different for each game) and use Nearest Neighbour scaling to resize the screenshots after taking them.
 - PS1, Saturn, Dreamcast, Arcade, and possibly other systems may also produce screenshots that look too wide or too narrow in their uncorrected internal resolution.
 Again, it's recommended that you only submit screenshots for these systems if you understand the game well and what the best resolution may be.
 Be sure to use Nearest Neighbor scaling if you have to resize the screenshots in an image editor.